 Tourist Destinations: Its many beautiful gardens and parks give it the name - The City of Gardens.
 Because of the high concentration of IT industry, its also called the Silicon Valley of India.
 The Vidhan Soudha or the State Secretariat, built in 1954, is the main attraction of this city, a fine amalgamation of traditional Dravidian and modern styles.
 Cubbon Park, the 120-hectare park has a number of neo-classical styled government buildings.
 The Government Museum of Bangalore (one of India's oldest museums) and the Visvesvaraya Technological and Industrial Museum are important museums within the city.
 The Lal Bagh Botanical Gardens, Tipu Sultan's Fort and Palace Dravidian-styled temple dedicated to Nandi the Bull, the Venkataramanaswamy Temple, the Gavi Gangadhareswara cave temple, the Someshwara Temple and the Ulsoor Lake are other must visits of the city.
 Bangalore city is famous for its Yoga centers, where fitness enthusiast can learn and practice this ancient Indian art of keeping healthy.

-Location: Mysore is located in Karnataka around 140 km from Bangalore.
-Mysore city was the capital of the old royal Mysore province.
-The word Mysore expands to "Mahishasurana Ooru" which means the town of Mahishasura.
+Location: Mysuru is located in Karnataka around 140 km from Bangalore.
+Mysuru city was the capital of the old royal Mysuru province.
+The word Mysuru expands to "Mahishasurana Ooru" which means the town of Mahishasura.

 Hampi - The World Heritage Site